Traditional Chinese New Year Food - 10 Most Popular Lucky Dishes

 - In South of China (Guilin, Guangzhou, Hong Kong): Scalded (Boiled) Prawns

-Dumplings, “jiǎo zi 饺子” in Chinese, sound like “交子”, a must-eat side dish in Northern China, which means changes from the old and to the new.
-Because it is shaped similar to a gold ingot, eating dumplings on New Year’s Eve also has the meaning of “ushering in wealth and prosperity”.
+Dumpling is a must-eat dish in Northern China, where eating dumplings means life will be better.
+Because the shape of the dumpling likes a gold ingot, eating dumplings on New Year’s Eve also has the meaning of “ushering in wealth and prosperity”.

 What’s interesting is that people who eat the dumplings occasionally stuffed with special materials like a coin, a candy, a peanut, or a red date, will have the best luck in the New Year.

-Spring rolls- Chun Juan or Chun Bing in Chinese- are golden fried pastries from the south of China, with those from Shanghai and Guangdong being the best known.
+Spring rolls- Chun Juan or Chun Bing in Chinese- are golden-fried pastries.

 The name is intrinsically linked to the Spring Festival.
 The Chinese have had the custom of having spring rolls since ancient times, to mark the end of winter and to welcome a lively spring.

-2) Lettuce, “saang coi” is similar to “make fortune” in Cantonese.
-Lettuce is cooked with oyster sauce and sprinkled with some fried mashed garlic, a dish meaning “gold bars make fortune.”
+The word "lettuce" sounds similar to “make fortune” in Cantonese.
+Lettuce is often cooked with oyster sauce and sprinkled with some fried mashed garlic, a dish meaning “gold bars make fortune.

-3) Garlic chives, “jǐu cài 韭菜”, “jǐu” sounds the same with “久”, which means long and everlasting in Chinese.
+Eating Garlic chives means long and everlasting in Chinese.
 So eating garlic chives at Chinese New Year means: “good days will be long-lasting”.

-Nian Gao, New Year’s cake or rice cake, sounds like “getting higher year by year” in Chinese.
+New Year cake or rice cake, sounds like “getting higher year by year” in Chinese.
 The higher you are, the more prosperous your business is.
 Hence the Year Cake symbolizes achieving new heights in the coming year.